List of Works T

 2016 Size 6Ocm x 5Ocm Acrylics on Canvas

 The Old Pa was moved from across the river to its new position along the bank.
-The sacred stone Tarimano was buried beneath the blessed land by old kararia envoking the Maori gods.
+The sacred stone Tarimano buried beneath the blessed land by old kararia envoking the Maori gods.
+I hear the names of our old taonga and remember fondly the past across the awa.
+All mum said was those were really hard times no one wants to go back to.

 2017 Size 6Ocm x 75cm Acrylics on Canvas

-The Pacific Cherrytree when my eldest sister was proposed to by her Tokelau husband he and his family brought gifts and laid these on the front lawn of our home.
-There were exotic fruits and berries, woven mats and floral fabrics of rainbow colouring.
+The Pacific Cherrytree when my eldest sister was proposed to by her Tokelau husband Toma.
+He and his family brought gifts and laid these on the front lawn of our home when he came to ask Dad for Bebe's hand.
+There were exotic fruits and berries, woven mats and floral fabrics of rainbow colouring that stay in my memories and decorate my mahi today.

 2017 Size 5Ocm x 75cm Acrylics on Canvas

 The Paddle is the first tool under the stars to cut the water sharply when the waka chief navigates.
-The paddles are marked with sacred stories of our earthly beginnings and the guardians who voyage with us.
+The paddles are marked with sacred stories of our earthly beginnings and the guardians who voyaged for us.
+The mere patu that hangs on the wall of the wharenui holds many stories for the people.
+It is brought out for tangi to bare witness to the occasion as a tupuna representative of both land and water.

 2018 Size 5Ocm x 75cm Acrylics on Canvas

 The Pepper Tree where all our family afterbirths are buried is a sacred place we still use today.
-The tree has mana and healing properties for the family that are accessed through chant and song.
+The tree has mana and healing properties for the family that some say are accessed through chant and song.
+A living being sharing in our genes thats how I see our pepper tree.

 2018 Size 6Ocm x 75cm Acrylics on Canvas

 The Shoe & the Book My great grandfather was superstitious about the english bible after it was translated into Maori.
+Hehe kept his bible in a tree outside his home.
 He saw ritual and custom of Maori flowing through the old story of Jacob's dream about the ladder to heaven opening up.
-This to Maori was the pathway to Poutama the stairway to heaven.
+This to his Maori perspective was a simple pathway to Poutama the stairway to heaven.
+Mum said I could use this name Poutama for my exhibition after I fulfilled my obligations to her.

 2016 Size 6Ocm x 5Ocm Acrylics on Canvas